 For the spring lines a continuation of previously funded experiments performed from the fall of 2019 to the spring of 2020 is proposed.
 The SMBB (n=416), a set of European landraces compiled by the JIC (n=83), and a group of hulless (naked) barley lines (n=20) will be planted in single-row plots in two locations using an augmented block design and phenotyped for PHS at PM and germination traits over three timepoints: 5 days post PM (same time point post PM as the PHS test), 45 days post PM, and 100 days post PM.
 See Methods for measurement protocol for these traits.
 The SMBB lines originated from a connected half-sib design with seven varieties (Bentley, Conlon, Craft, KWS Tinka, ND Genesis, Newdale, and Pinnacle) crossed to a common female parent, AAC Synergy, for the purpose of selecting a Northeastern adapted spring malting barley (Sweeney, Rutkoski, Bergstrom, & Sorrells, 2020).
 The SD2 recombinant family, AAC Synergy/Conlon, will be more extensively phenotyped using replicated plots.
 The European landraces were initially compiled by the JIC to look for natural variation for Fusarium head blight resistance in heritage barley but were phenotyped for PHS at Cornell in 2019 and showed a wide range of PHS resistance (Figure 2).
 These lines have already been genotyped with the 50K array.
-The inclusion of the JIC lines and the locally adapted naked barleys should allow for an expanded inference space, leading to the discovery of new marker trait associations, along with novel alleles for the implicated genes of interest.
+The inclusion of the JIC lines and the locally adapted naked barleys will allow for an expanded inference space, leading to the discovery of new marker trait associations, along with novel alleles for the implicated genes of interest.

 Methods

-PHS will be measured by harvesting five spikes per plot at PM, after-ripening for four days (three days for spring lines), placing them in a greenhouse mist chamber for three days, and scoring PHS on a 0 to 9 scale.
+PHS will be measured by harvesting five spikes per plot at PM, after-ripening for four days for winter lines and three days for spring lines, placing them in a greenhouse mist chamber for three days, and scoring PHS on a 0 to 9 scale.
 Twenty-five to 30 additional spikes will be sampled from each plot two days after 50% of the plot reaches PM for use in germination tests.
 These spikes will be dried for 48 hours before being hand or machine threshed and frozen at -20 C. Once all plots are harvested, grain will be removed from the freezer at least 24 hours prior to starting germination assays and stored at ambient lab temperature and humidity for the duration of the experiment.
 Germination traits will be measured using the American Society of Brewing Chemists (ASBC) method (cite) for GE with the only modification being the use of 30 kernels instead of 100 kernels.
 Germination index will be calculated as:

 GI =10×( N24+N48 +N72)/ (N24+2×N48 +3×N72)